azyzex/azyzex/README.md

 - 👋 Hi, I’m @azyzex.
-- 👀 I’m interested in python, game developpement and problem solving !
+- 👀 I’m interested in python, mobile and web developpement and problem solving !
 - 🌱 I’m currently learning flutter and advanced python.
-- 💞️ I’m looking to collaborate on a game developpement project.
+- 💞️ I’m looking to collaborate on a projects that match my intrests.
 - 📫 How to reach me : azizguenni0@gmail.com or [https://www.linkedin.com/feed/](https://www.linkedin.com/in/mohammed-aziz-guenni-38b822273)
 - 😄 Pronouns: male
 - ⚡ Fun fact: put on a fake windows update screen at your work hours and people will think youre waiting for the update to complete while youre just getting a free break. /**not stackable**/